 In 2020, we established a relationship with Marelli, a leading automotive Tier-1 supplier (headquartered in Japan and with a world-wide footprint) for long term development of our automotive converter and inverter products.
-Marelli also made an equity investment of \$4.0 million in our February 2020 private placement and committed to invest an additional \$1 million by March 31, 2021, subject to there being no material adverse change to our financial condition.
+Marelli also made an equity investment of \$4.0 million in our February 2020 private placement and made an additional equity investment of \$1 million on March 31, 2021.